-The Complainant, Mutuelle Ociane, is a French health and retirement insurance company.
-The Complainant is the owner of the French trademark OCIANE n° 3894479.
+The Complainant, KIKKOMAN CORPORATION, is a multinational food company.
+The Complainant is the owner of trademarks in the terms KIKKOMAN.

-The Complainant also owns a number of domain names, including the same distinctive wording OCIANE, such as the domain name <ociane.fr>.
+The Complainant also owns a number of domain names, including the same distinctive wording KIKKOMAN, such as the domain names <kikkoman.com> and <Kikkoman.eu>.

-The disputed domain name was registered on May 17, 2011 and resolves a parking page of pay-per-click commercial links.
+The disputed domain name was registered on July, 7, 2021 and resolves to a parking page including pay-per-click advertisings, and a mention stating that the domain name might be for sale.

-COMPLAINANT:
+COMPLAINANT

-The disputed domain name <ociane2.com> is confusingly similar to the Complainant's trademark OCIANE and its domain names.
-The Complainant contends that the addition of the number "2" is not sufficient to escape the finding that the domain name is confusingly similar to the Complainant's trademarks nor does it change the overall impression of the domain name as being associated with the trademark OCIANE.
+The disputed domain name is confusingly similar to the Complainant's trademark KIKKOMAN and its domain names.
+The Complainant contends that the mere addition of the terms 'live kitchen' (in relation with a brand mostly known for food related products), and "Tokyo" (the capital of the country of origin of the complainant) is not sufficient to escape the finding that the domain name is confusingly similar to the Complainant's trademarks nor does it change the overall impression of the domain name as being associated with the trademark KIKKOMAN.
 Moreover, the Complainant submits that the addition of the suffix ".COM" is irrelevant in determining whether or not a disputed domain name is confusingly similar to a mark.

-Per the Complaint, the Respondent is not known of the Complainant.
+Per the Complaint, the Respondent is not known by the disputed domain name.
 The Complainant contends that Respondent is not affiliated with nor authorized by the Complainant in any way and that Respondent has no rights or legitimate interests in respect of the disputed domain name.
-The Complainant does not carry out any activity for, nor has any business with the Respondent.
-Furthermore, the disputed domain name resolves to a parking page with commercial links.
-Past panels have found it is not a bona fide offering of goods or services or legitimate non-commercial or fair use.
+The use of the domain name, in relation to a parking page including pay-per-click advertisings, and a mention stating that the domain might be for sale, cannot be considered as a bona fide offering of goods or services under the Policy, nor does the Respondent use the domain name for a legitimate or non-commercial fair use, per the Complainant.

-As regards the bad faith of the Respondent, the disputed domain name includes the distinctive trademark OCIANE.
-It is reasonable to infer that the Respondent has registered the domain name with full knowledge of the Complainant's trademark.
+As regards the bad faith of the Respondent, the disputed domain name includes the distinctive trademark KIKKOMAN.
+It is reasonable to infer that the Respondent has registered the domain name with full knowledge of the Complainant's trademark, in particular since the domain name was registered via a drop-catch service.